cbrody/annatam/wp-content/plugins/wp-ultimate-post-grid/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==
+= 3.5.1 =
+Update to prevent filter problems

+= 3.5.0 =
+Update for a major performance improvement and some new template features

 = 3.4.0 =
 New Template Editor for the free plugin